 States, Tribes and Territories Approved to Operate GAP Programs

 In order to take the option, states, tribes and territories are required to submit an amended Title IV-E Plan to the U.S. Department of Health and Human Services/Children's Bureau for its approval.
-As of May 2023, forty-one states, the District of Columbia, eleven Tribes or Tribal Consortia, and Puerto Rico and the Virgin Islands have obtained approval.
+As of May 2023, forty-two states, the District of Columbia, eleven Tribes or Tribal Consortia, and Puerto Rico and the Virgin Islands have obtained approval.

 The eleven tribes are: the Aleut Community of St. Paul Island, the Cherokee Nation, Eastern Band of Cherokee Indians, the Keweenaw Bay Indian Community, Kenaitze Tribe, Mashpee Wampanoag Tribe, the Navajo Nation, Penobscot Nation, Pascua Yaqui Tribe, Port Gamble S’Klallam Tribe, and Tolowa Dee-ni’ Nation of Smith River, California (formerly Smith River Rancheria).

-The forty-one states are: Alabama, Alaska, Arkansas, California, Colorado, Connecticut, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming
+The forty-two states are: Alabama, Alaska, Arkansas, California, Colorado, Connecticut, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming

 At least twenty-six of the states, and the District of Columbia, also allow children who are not Title IV-E eligible to exit foster care into subsidized permanent homes with relatives.
 The jursidictions use their own funds to pay for these programs and can create their own eligbility criteria.
 For example, some choose not to require six months with the relative or do not require the relative to be licensed.